 Around 26% of the fatty acid composition of tallow is palmitic acid.
 This saturated fatty acid is widely used in cosmetics, from detergents and cleansing agents to emollients.

-In a cleanser, it can be a little drying depending on what it’s combined with and the cleanser’s pH level (choose a cleanser with lower pH levels).
-In moisturizers, palmitic acid is a very good emollient because it makes the skin really soft.
-It retains moisture by forming an occlusive layer.
+In a cleanser, it can be a little drying depending on what it’s combined with and the cleanser’s pH level - we recommend choosing a cleanser with lower pH levels.
+Palmitic acid is a very good emollient in moisturizers because it makes the skin soft.
+It retains moisture by forming an occlusive layer and improves skin health.

 Stearic acid is another saturated fatty acid found in high concentrations in tallow.
-It’s used in a variety of cosmetics and personal care products, as a fragrance ingredient, surfactant, and emulsifier.
+It’s used in various cosmetics and personal care products as a fragrance ingredient, surfactant, and emulsifier.
 Stearic acid has a double function - as a surfactant and emulsifier.
 Surfactants are compounds that lower the surface tension between two substances, such as two liquids or a liquid and a solid.
-In other words, surfactants reduce the surface tension so that water can penetrate the skin more easily.
+In other words, surfactants reduce the surface tension so water can penetrate the skin more easily.
 Stearic acid also acts as an emulsifier, meaning that it helps the product contain both oil and water without separating.

-Tallow is used by cosmetic companies as a moisturizing ingredient to make soaps, shaving creams, lip balms, lotions, and other skincare products.
+Cosmetic companies use tallow as a moisturizing ingredient to make soaps, shaving creams, lip balms, lotions, and other skincare products.

 These are the most frequent benefits of using tallow for skin:

 This natural golden oil is extremely effective in providing intense moisture to dry skin.
 It absorbs easily and prevents dryness at the cellular level without suffocating the skin's barrier.
 It won’t clog your pores and doesn't leave a greasy feeling, which means both dry skin and oily skin type sufferers can also benefit.